danvk/aoc2021/README.md

 Quite a slog today -- I missed that you had to reduce after _each_ addition, rather than after all the additions.
 I also had a bug where I added the exploded numbers to _all_ the numbers on either side, rather than just the first.

 In retrospect, I think a better solution would have been to simultaneously maintain a linear order and tree structure.
 Storing a pointer to parent also seems very helpful, though this is tricky in Go with its pass by value.
+They are "contagious" in that, once you start using pointers, you more or less have to use them everywhere if you want to maintain pointer equality.

 I reworked the problem with this approach.
 There is a bit more bookkeeping, but I do think overall it's much simpler.